Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Expected result**

-After a while, the DTS menu should appear.
+After connecting to the server and booting into DTS, the DTS menu should appear.

 ## PXE005.001 OS installation option is available and works correctly